-One of the surprises in the responses to the Xcel RFP discussed above was the number of proposals that came with battery to provide more stable generation.
-Xcel received 13,435 MW of wind proposals with batteries - enough to supply the energy needs of three large cities.
+One of the surprises in the responses to the Xcel RFP discussed above was the number of proposals that came with batteries to provide more stable generation.
+Xcel received 13,435 megawatts of wind proposals with batteries - enough to supply the energy needs of three large cities.

 The key to the battery solution is economics.
-Lazard has recently introduced a series of annual studies on the levelized cost of storage as a companion to the resource cost analyses mentioned above.
-Last fall's report showed the steep decline in costs continues apace.18
+Lazard has recently introduced a series of annual studies on the levelized